Hocuspocus (1930 film)

+Plot

-After unsuccessful painter Paul Kellermann has disappeared, interest in his paintings rises, until his soft-spoken widow Kitty Kellermann is accused to have murdered her husband by drowning him in a lake.
-A mysterious person warns the court president Grandt that somebody wants to kill him, and he sends a telegram to his friend and lawyer to come for support.
-The night before the court session that likely will sentence her, a surprise visitor shows up at night and seemingly provides ample evidence that his friend and lawyer, knowing about the terms in the testament, has the intention to take advantage of that, having bought a ticket well before he received the telegram.
-After making his point that things are not always as they may seem, as simple sleight of hand "hocus-pocus" tricks and a forged date on a ticket apparently had convinced the judge within minutes that his long-term friend has evil intentions, the visitor declares that he is Peter Bille, a former circus artist, escape artist, illusionist, speed painter, trick shooter and jurist, and that he will defend poor and innocent Mrs. Kellermann because her lawyer has stepped down.
+After mediocre painter Paul Kellermann has disappeared, interest in his paintings rises, until his soft-spoken widow Kitty Kellermann is accused of having murdered her husband by drowning him in a lake, with the body never found.
+The court case draws public attention, and with the defendant entangling herself in contradictions, her lawyer steps down.

+For the night before the court session that likely will sentence Kitty Kellermann, a mysterious person had warned chief judge Grandt that somebody wants to kill him.
+Grandt sent a telegram to his best friend, a lawyer, to come from abroad for support.
+A surprise visitor shows up at night and seemingly provides ample evidence to both that the killer is Grandt's best friend and lawyer, knowing about the terms of Paul Kellermann's will, and with the intention to take advantage of that, had bought the ticket well before he received the telegram, and had poisoned his wine.
+The judge is as shocked as the lawyer, they call the police.
+The mysterious person is handcuffed yet quickly free again.

+After making his point that things are not always as they may seem, as simple sleight of hand "hocus-pocus" tricks like some sugar in the wine and a forged date on a ticket apparently had convinced the judge within minutes that his long-term friend has evil intentions, the mysterious visitor declares that he is Peter Bille, a former circus artist, escape artist, illusionist, speed painter, trick shooter, thus a hocus pocus, and also a jurist that wants to defend poor and innocent Mrs. Kellermann.
+He even hands the judge the weapon that killed the painter: a razor.